-The Chartered Institute of Plumbing and Heating Engineering (CIPHE) has launched its new manifesto, calling on parliament to understand the huge role the plumbing and heating engineering community plays in the success of the United Kingdom.
+The Chartered Institute of Plumbing and Heating Engineering (CIPHE) has revealed its 2021 manifesto, an update on the 2020 version that called on parliamentarians to understand the huge role the engineering community will play in the future success of the United Kingdom.

-“As the Professional Body for the sector, and a registered educational charity dedicated to protecting the public health, the Institute is uniquely placed to give a voice to the industry, while upholding the interest of the general public, on matters that affect the very health and wealth of the nation.”
+“As the Professional Body for the plumbing and heating industry, and a registered educational charity dedicated to protecting the public, the Institute is uniquely placed to give a voice to the industry, while upholding the interest of the general public on matters that affect their safety, health and welfare.
+There is overwhelming evidence that the public, and especially the vulnerable, are at risk through badly installed and poorly maintained plumbing and heating systems.
+Tackling the situation we face, and putting in measures to prevents its recurrence should be an immediate priority.
+Our 2021 manifesto provides an open door for Government to engage with the industry on how this can be done.”